lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 \end{aligned}
 $$

 The auxiliary tasks are only fed with forward or backward LSTM state in the first layer.
 Because they only observe partial context, either on the left or right, they have to learn like a language model, trying to predict the next token given the context.
 The `fwd` and `bwd` auxiliary tasks only take one direction.
-The `future` and `past` tasks take one step further in forward and backward direction respectively.
+The `future` and `past` tasks take one step further in forward and backward direction, respectively.

 $$